virtualnaut/prisma/readme.md

 </details>

 ### Strip Mask
 The strip mask command sets the mask value for a number of virtual strip.
+The mask represents how much of the virtual strip should be visible.

 | Byte | Description                                    |
 | ---- | ---------------------------------------------- |